ava-labs/hypersdk/cmd/hypersdk-cli/README.md

     - `[x]byte`
 - The CLI supports ED25519 keys only.
 - If `--data` is supplied or JSON output is selected, the CLI will not ask for action arguments interactively.
+- Currently, passing in zero values (e.g. `codec.EmptyAddress`) to the CLI will result in errors when unmarshaling actions/outputs.
+This is a known [issue](https://github.com/StephenButtolph/canoto/issues/117) in Canoto.

 ## Known Issues